This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 But your symptoms of ketosis will fade away (usually within a couple of weeks) once your body has adapted to its new fat-burning state.

-One tip you can use to ease your symptoms is this; If, you develop a headache, lethargy, nausea, dizziness or other symptoms, during the first few weeks of your keto lifestyle, drink a glass of water with half a teaspoon of salt stirred into it.
-This may help alleviate flu symptoms and possibly others too. [source]
+One thing you could try if, you develop a headache, lethargy, nausea, or dizziness during the first few weeks of your keto lifestyle, try a glass of water with half a teaspoon of salt stirred into it.
+It could help.

 Electrolytes to combat keto flu – Electrolyte Powder Capsules are an easy and convenient way to take in much-needed electrolytes.